Common tasks for the Zendesk Ticketing API

 For details on using the ticket import endpoint, see the following API doc:

 Another common use for the Zendesk API is creating users in Zendesk Support.
 Use the users API to add customers to your Zendesk Support instance.
 Before you start, it’s important to note which user fields you can set, and whether or not you want additional user identities.
 A user identity is something that identifies an individual.
 A primary email address is typically used as the user identity.
-A Twitter handle, a secondary email, or a phone number can be used too.
+An X (formerly Twitter) handle, a secondary email, or a phone number can be used too.
 See User Identities.

 For a tutorial, see Importing users with the Zendesk API.